Chapter 24:

 “Go on.”
 She crossed her arms, cocking an eyebrow.

 “When I brought us all here today, I didn’t consider everyone’s strengths or preferences.
 Sharzin and Aesandoral taught me that.
 And you’re right.
-I promised you’d all graduate, and that means practicing magic.
+I promised that you’d all graduate, and that means practicing magic.
 So, how about instead of hitting the gym together, we start our days by doing a little bit of monster hunting across campus?”

 “What do you mean?”